Example: Create a GitHub Issue or Linear Ticket from Email

 401 from GitHub |

-Token lacks issues: write on the repo. |
+The token has no issues: write permission on the repository. |

-Recreate the token with the correct scope. |
+Create the token again with the correct permission. |

 404 from GitHub |

-Repo path in target_url is wrong, or the token cannot see the repo. |
+The repository path in target_url is wrong, or the token cannot see the repository. |

-Confirm the URL and the token's repository scope. |
+Make sure that the URL and the repository permission of the token are correct. |

 200 from Linear with success: false in the body |

-The teamId is invalid or the field shape is wrong. |
+The teamId is wrong, or the field shape is wrong. |

-Re-run the team-listing query in Step 1; check that the GraphQL response contains the team. |
+Run the team query in Step 1 again.
+Make sure that the GraphQL response contains the team. |

 422 from GitHub |

-The rendered payload is not valid JSON, often because the email subject contained a " or \. |
+The rendered payload is not valid JSON.
+A " or a \ in the email subject is the usual cause. |

-See Escaping caveats below. |
+See Escaping caveats. |

 Escaping caveats